 Construction & Remodeling Services in Jacksonville NC

-A single point of contact for your entire construction or remodeling project eliminates the cost overruns, scheduling conflicts, and accountability gaps that occur when homeowners manage multiple subcontractors independently.
+A single point of contact for your entire construction or remodeling project cuts out the cost overruns, scheduling conflicts, and accountability gaps that come with managing several subcontractors on your own.
 Parade Rest Services serves as your licensed general contractor for residential construction and remodeling projects throughout Jacksonville, Hampstead, and Swansboro, handling everything from initial design consultation through final punch list walkthrough.
 Projects managed by a single GC are completed an average of 20-30% faster than owner-managed multi-sub projects, and change order costs are controlled through a documented approval process rather than informal verbal agreements.

 We handle a full range of project types including room additions, kitchen and bathroom renovations, exterior remodels, garage conversions, and new construction roofing partnerships with local builders.
-Whether you are adding a 400-square-foot master suite, converting an attached garage into living space, or building a new home that needs asphalt shingle or metal roofing installed on schedule, our team manages the scope of work from blueprint to certificate of occupancy.
+From a 400-square-foot master suite to a garage-to-living-space conversion to a new home that needs asphalt shingle or metal roofing installed on schedule, our team manages the scope of work from blueprint to certificate of occupancy.

 Licensed General Contractor: Why It Matters for Your Project

 North Carolina law requires a licensed general contractor for any construction project valued at $30,000 or more.
-Operating without a properly licensed GC exposes homeowners to significant legal and financial risk, including voided insurance claims, code violations, and no legal recourse if the work is defective.
+Operating without a properly licensed GC exposes homeowners to real legal and financial risk: voided insurance claims, code violations, and no legal recourse if the work is defective.
 Parade Rest Services holds a North Carolina General Contractor license with the qualifications to pull building permits, manage subcontractors, and coordinate all required inspections with Onslow County and municipal building departments.

 A licensed GC carries both general liability insurance and workers' compensation coverage, which protects you from personal liability if a worker is injured on your property.
 Unlicensed contractors and handymen operating above the $30,000 threshold often carry no workers' comp, which means an injury on your job site could result in a claim against your homeowner's insurance.
 Our general liability coverage provides $1 million per occurrence and $2 million aggregate, and our workers' comp policy covers every crew member on every job site.

-Permit authority is another critical distinction.
-A licensed GC can pull building permits directly, which means the project is entered into the county's inspection system from day one.
-This ensures that framing inspections, rough-in inspections, and the final inspection are scheduled and completed by a certified building inspector.
+Permit authority is another key difference.
+A licensed GC can pull building permits directly, so the project enters the county's inspection system from day one.
+That means framing inspections, rough-in inspections, and the final inspection are scheduled and completed by a certified building inspector.
 Without permits, you have no official record that the work meets NC Building Code, which creates problems during resale, refinancing, or insurance claims.
 Homeowners in Jacksonville and Hampstead should always verify their contractor's license status through the NC Licensing Board before signing a contract.

-Pro Tip: Always verify that your contractor pulls building permits for any structural work — including room additions, load-bearing wall removals, and electrical or plumbing rough-ins.
-Unpermitted work can void your homeowner's insurance coverage, create title issues when you sell, and leave you personally liable for code violations discovered during a future inspection or appraisal.
+Pro Tip: Always verify that your contractor pulls building permits for any structural work, including room additions, load-bearing wall removals, and electrical or plumbing rough-ins.
+Unpermitted work can void your homeowner's insurance coverage, create title issues when you sell, and leave you personally liable for code violations found during a future inspection or appraisal.

 Our Project Management Approach: From Blueprint to Punch List

 Every construction and remodeling project follows a structured management process built around three core documents: the scope of work (SOW), the project schedule, and the change order log.
-The SOW defines every task, material specification, and quality standard for the project in writing before work begins.
-This eliminates the "I thought that was included" disputes that derail projects and damage the contractor-homeowner relationship.
+The SOW spells out every task, material specification, and quality standard in writing before work begins.
+That heads off the "I thought that was included" disputes that derail projects and sour the contractor-homeowner relationship.

 The project schedule is organized by phase, with each phase containing specific tasks, assigned trade contractors, and target completion dates.
 A typical room addition project, for example, includes these phases: demolition and site prep (2-3 days), foundation and framing (5-7 days), rough-in for electrical, plumbing, and HVAC (3-5 days), insulation and drywall (4-6 days), finish work including flooring, trim, and paint (5-8 days), and final inspection and punch list (1-2 days).
 Each phase has a defined handoff point where the preceding trade must pass inspection before the next trade begins work.

 Change orders are handled through a formal written process.
-When you request a modification to the original SOW, or when we discover a condition during demolition that requires additional work (such as a load-bearing wall that needs a structural header or rotted framing behind existing drywall), we document the change, provide a price and timeline impact, and obtain your written approval before proceeding.
-This transparency prevents the "scope creep" that turns a $40,000 renovation into a $60,000 nightmare.
+When you request a modification to the original SOW, or when we discover a condition during demolition that requires additional work (such as a load-bearing wall that needs a structural header or rotted framing behind existing drywall), we document the change, lay out the price and timeline impact, and get your written approval before proceeding.
+That up-front clarity prevents the "scope creep" that turns a $40,000 renovation into a $60,000 nightmare.
 For homeowners in Swansboro and the surrounding area, our project management approach provides peace of mind that the project will stay on budget and on schedule.

 Pro Tip: During any remodeling project that involves cutting drywall, demolition, or sanding, insist on floor-to-ceiling plastic barriers and negative air pressure in the work zone.
-A simple zip-wall barrier with a box fan exhausting to the outside prevents drywall dust and construction debris from migrating through your home and contaminating your HVAC system — which can spread fine particulates to every room and clog your air filter within days.
+A simple zip-wall barrier with a box fan exhausting to the outside keeps drywall dust and construction debris from drifting through your home and into your HVAC system, which would otherwise spread fine particulates to every room and clog your air filter within days.

 New Construction Roofing Partnerships

 Parade Rest Services partners with residential builders throughout Onslow County and the Crystal Coast to deliver on-time, on-spec roofing installations for new home construction.
-Builder partnerships require a different operating model than residential repair and replacement work.
-Builders need their roofing contractor to hit a specific date on the construction schedule because every trade that follows -- siding, HVAC, electrical, interior framing -- depends on achieving dried-in status first.
+Builder partnerships call for a different operating model than residential repair and replacement work.
+Builders need their roofing contractor to hit a specific date on the construction schedule, because every trade that follows (siding, HVAC, electrical, interior framing) depends on getting to dried-in status first.

-Our new construction roofing process is designed around the builder's timeline.
-We coordinate material delivery 48-72 hours before our scheduled start date, arrive on site the morning of our scheduled phase, and complete the dry-in within 1-2 days for most residential projects under 3,500 square feet.
+Our new construction roofing process is built around the builder's timeline.
+We schedule material delivery 48-72 hours before our start date, arrive on site the morning of our scheduled phase, and finish the dry-in within 1-2 days for most residential projects under 3,500 square feet.
 Final roofing installation, including finish shingles or metal roofing panels, flashing, ridge cap, and ventilation, is completed within 2-4 days depending on roof complexity and material type.

 Material coordination is critical for new construction because builders often specify particular product lines, colors, and profiles to maintain neighborhood aesthetic consistency within a development.
 We stock common SKUs from GAF, Owens Corning, and CertainTeed for asphalt shingle projects and maintain supplier relationships for quick-turn standing seam metal orders.
-Warranty alignment is another important consideration: we ensure the roofing manufacturer's warranty term and transferability provisions complement the builder's new home structural warranty, typically providing 30-year to lifetime material coverage alongside the builder's standard 1-year workmanship and 10-year structural warranty.
+Warranty alignment is another thing we watch: we make sure the roofing manufacturer's warranty term and transferability provisions line up with the builder's new home structural warranty, usually 30-year to lifetime material coverage alongside the builder's standard 1-year workmanship and 10-year structural warranty.